 In the crafting email, all the words labored over by the copywriter or marketing team are invisible to me because they are part of an image.
 The irony is, it would only take a few minutes to type that same text as alt text!
 Then I’d know dry erase markers were on sale even with images turned off.

 Now you might think the crafting brand knows most of their target audience uses an iPhone and therefore sees the images by default.
 I originally saw the emails I’m describing on my laptop using Outlook.
 By default, images are blocked and I saw nothing.
 When I looked later on my iPhone, the images showed up.
 I had a very different experience with the email from the crafting brand.

 But here’s the deal: You’re better off designing your email for everyone, not just the majority.
 And there’s no reason not to!
 If most people use an iPhone, but not all people, then design for more than the iPhone audience or lose out on those subscribers using desktops or laptops.

 Designing emails to render well with images turned off may not be top of mind, but it shows that you as the brand owner of email know the audience well.

 Every little incremental improvement matters!

-It’s like your deliverability rate: If it’s at 94%, of course you want to get it to 95%, right?
+It’s like your deliverability rate: If it’s at 94%, of course, you want to get it to 95%, right?
 Or higher?
 Because any email not delivered is exactly the same as an email not sent.
-Any smart email marketer will take every possible step to incrementally improve that deliverability rate, even if that means switching ESPs.
+Any smart email marketer will take every possible step to incrementally improve that deliverability rate, even if that means switching to enterprise ESPs.

 So why wouldn’t that same email marketer want to make sure their emails rendered well no matter the device, and no matter the settings?
 Because people like me still use computers to view their emails.
 COMMENT: This boils down to people looking at email across all different types of devices in many scenarios.